 Investing time and money into SEO may not be the best way forward for your business.
 You need to understand what is involved to run a successful search engine optimisation process.
 Take your time to think through what work is required.
 Who will do the work, how long will it take and the results you can expect?

-What follows is not a detailed ‘how to’ guide; it is an overview of the basics of how search works.
+What follows is not a detailed ‘how to’ guide; it is an overview (in three parts) of the basics of small business SEO.
 It is based on experience and my interpretation of the available information.
 Nobody outside the search engine companies knows exactly how search works.
 Everyone makes educated guesses based on the limited information available.

 What Is SEO?